BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 Well: that's for you to define.
 There will usually be an overall "look" to the character already by this point, and some of the images won't match that look nearly as well as the others.
 So, filter those images out, and narrow in on the look of the specific person you're trying to create.

 For reference, I cut another 119 images in this step.
-This was partly because I decided to enforce a slightly more consistent hair length for the bob, and partly from honing in on the look of the character.
-Here are some examples.
+This was partly because I decided to enforce a slightly more consistent hair length for the bob haircut, and partly because I used this stage to really hone in on the look of the character.
+Here are some examples of the images I cut.
 (And I should stress that this is _not_ an exact science.)

 <img src="images/step_2c_example_removal_1.png" width="128" height="128" alt="Didn't match character look; hair too short">
 <img src="images/step_2c_example_removal_2.png" width="128" height="128" alt="Didn't match character look; hair too short">